Fair Value Measurements

 The following table presents a reconciliation of the fair values for each level of fair value instruments is below:

-The AlbaCore Warrants and Earnout shares were valued using a Monte Carlo simulation, which is considered to be a Level 3 fair value measurement.
-The Earnout shares include both Stockholder and Sponsor Earnouts and have equivalent terms and conditions.
-The primary unobservable input utilized in determining the fair value of the AlbaCore Warrants and Earnout shares is the expected volatility of our ordinary shares.
-The expected volatility of the Company’s ordinary shares was determined using peer group companies ranging from 35.8% to 111.9%.
+The AlbaCore Warrants and Earnout Shares were valued using a Monte Carlo simulation, which is considered to be a Level 3 fair value measurement.
+The Earnout Shares include both Stockholder and Sponsor Earnout Shares and have equivalent terms and conditions.
+The primary unobservable input utilized in determining the fair value of the AlbaCore Warrants and Earnout Shares is the expected volatility of our ordinary shares.
+The expected volatility of the Company’s ordinary shares was determined using peer group companies ranging from 41.9% to 111.8%.
 Due to the nominal exercise price of the AlbaCore Warrants, changes in volatility would not result in a material change in the fair value of the warrants.

-The key inputs into the Monte Carlo simulation model for the AlbaCore Warrants were as follows on the date of issuance and as of December 31, 2021 and 2022:
+The key inputs into the Monte Carlo simulation model for the AlbaCore Warrants were as follows on the date of exercise and as of March 31, 2023: